 A Savings and Credit Co-Operative (SACCO) is an association of like-minded individuals, registered under the Ministry of Cooperative Development and Marketing in Kenya, and authorized to take deposits from and lend to its members.
-Saccos are governed by the SACCO bylaws which state the objectives, membership, share capital, organization structure, management and lending regulations.
+Saccos are governed by the SACCO bylaws which state the objectives, membership, share capital, organization structure, management, and lending regulations.
 The sector is regulated by the Sacco Societies Regulatory Authority (SASRA).

 Saccos require a minimum monthly contribution from members.
 This instills a saving discipline.
 In Saccos, the money isn’t accessible to the member unless they choose to withdraw from the Sacco or take out a loan.
 This protects the savings and prevents impulsive spending of cash saved.
 Savings in a SACCO do not attract bank charges at all.
 Interest paid on these savings is often higher than bank rates.

 Once one is a member of a Sacco, they are allowed to borrow within the limits of their savings.
-The standard is a member can borrow up to 3 times their savings, provided other members give him guarantee.
-Saccos have various products, such as emergency loans which are processed within a day and school fees loans and development loans.
+The standard is a member can borrow up to 3 times their savings, provided other members give him a guarantee.
+Saccos have various products, such as emergency loans which are processed within a day, and school fees loans and development loans.
 While banks may be able to extend a larger unsecured loan to clients, borrowing from a Sacco has several advantages: Saccos have lower interest rates and these rarely change currently capped at 12% per annum.
-Banks also constantly revise their lending rates advised by the Central Bank Rate while Saccos rarely revise their rates.
+Banks also constantly revise their lending rates as advised by the Central Bank Rate while Saccos rarely revise their rates.

 As a member of a Sacco, you earn interest on your savings which are part of what you have borrowed lowering your borrowing costs further.
 While repaying a Sacco loan, a member is expected to still maintain the same level of monthly savings as they did before.
-This builds a saving discipline, and helps one accumulate a substantial savings base.
+This builds a saving discipline and helps one accumulate a substantial savings base.

 Saccos are managed through the delegates system that constitutes the General Meeting which is the supreme authority of the Sacco.
-The Sacco delegates are numerous distributed regionally on a “pro-rata” shareholding basis.
-The delegates elect from among themselves about a dozen members of the Board of Directors who are the governing body and the policy makers of the Sacco.
+The Sacco delegates are numerous and distributed regionally on a “pro-rata” shareholding basis.
+The delegates elect from among themselves about a dozen members of the Board of Directors who are the governing body and the policymakers of the Sacco.
 The Sacco Board of Directors elect amongst themselves the following executive offices.

 - Vice Chairman